What kind of papers are appropriate for AOAS?

 How are papers handled?

-Your paper will be assigned to the Editor of one of the three AOAS areas, Biostatistics , Physical Science, or Social Science (you get to suggest an area on the submission form, but we may change the assignment.)
-The area Editor has full control of your paper after that, including final decisions concerning publication.
-All further correspondence concerning the paper will be with the area Editor.
+Your paper will be screened by the Editor-In-Chief and and if appropriate it will be assigned to an Area Editor with relevant substantive and methodological expertise (you get to suggest an area on the submission form, but we may change the assignment).
+The Area Editor has full control of your paper after that, including final decisions concerning publication.
+All further correspondence concerning the paper will be with the Area Editor.

 For material that is important to the paper but that may be extensive or secondary to the primary arguments, authors are encouraged to utilize web-based supplementary files.
 These may include data sets, software, or extensive mathematical derivations, in addition to algorithms or code for carrying out the analyses presented in a paper.
-Such supplements will be included in the review process and, when an article is accepted for publication, they will be placed in the special AOAS Data and Software Archive at
+Such supplements will be included in the review process and, when an article is accepted for publication, links to these supplements will be permanently posted with the electronically accessible version of the journal at Project Euclid.

 Follow the instructions here if your paper/supplement has been accepted for publication.